exercism/python/exercises/practice/flower-field/.approaches/introduction.md

 # Introduction

-This exercise tests iteration, logic and error handling.
+The Flower Field exercise is designed to practice iteration, boolean logic and raising errors with error messages.
+It also provides ample opportunities for working with `lists`, `list-indexing`, `comprehensions`, `tuples`, and `generator-expressions`.

-## General considerations
+## General considerations and guidance for the exercise

-It is possible to break the exercise down into a series of sub-tasks, with plenty of scope to mix and match approaches within these.
+It is possible (_and potentially easier_) to break the problem down into a series of sub-tasks, with plenty of scope to mix and match strategies within these sections:

 - Is the board valid?
 - Is the current square a flower?
 - What are the valid neighboring squares, and how many of them contain flowers?

-Core Python does not support matrices, nor N-dimensional arrays more generally, though these are at the heart of many third-party packages such as NumPy.
+Core Python does not support matrices nor N-dimensional arrays, though these are at the heart of many third-party packages such as NumPy.

-Thus, the input board and the final result are implemented as lists of strings.
+Due to this limitation, the input board and final result for this exercise are implemented in the tests as a `list` of strings; one string per "row" of the board.

-Intermediate processing is likely to use lists of lists, plus a final `''.join()` for each row in the `return` statement.
+Intermediate processing for the problem is likely to use lists of lists with a final `''.join()` for each "row" in the returned single `list`, although other strategies could be employed.

-Helpfully, Python can iterate over strings exactly like lists.
+Helpfully, Python considers both [lists][ordered-sequences] and [strings][text-sequences] as [sequence types][common-sequence-operations], and can iterate over/index into both in the same fashion.

-## Valid boards
+## Validating boards

-The board must be rectangular: essentially, all rows must be the same length as the first row.
+The "board" or "field" must be rectangular: essentially, all rows must be the same length as the first row.
+This means that any board can be invalidated using the built-ins `all()` or `any()` to check for equal lengths of the strings in the `list` (_see an example below_).

-Perhaps surprisingly, the row and column lengths can be zero, so an apparently non-existent board is valid and needs special handling.
+Perhaps surprisingly, both row and column lengths **can be zero/empty**, so an apparently "non-existent board or field" is considered valid and needs special handling:

 ```python
     rows = len(garden)